gaetanlhf/gozimlib/README.md

 ## Commands

-If you want to try the `zimserver` tool, install it with `go install github.com/tim-st/go-zim/cmd/zimserver`

-If you want to extract sentences or texts from a Wikipedia ZIM file use `zimtext` tool, install it with `go install github.com/tim-st/go-zim/cmd/zimtext`
+The command above installs the tools of this package to the `$GOPATH/bin/`.

+### zimserver

+Tool for browsing a ZIM file in your webbrowser via an HTTP interface.

+### zimindex

-`zimindex` can create an index file for a ZIM file (currently only titles are indexed), where the file size of the index file can be controlled quite good when appropriate parameters are set.
+Tool for creating a full text index of a given ZIM file (currently only titles are indexed).

-You can do full text searches (union and intersection) on the ZIM file with index file using `zimsearch`.
-When no index file is found, the tool searches by prefix matches.
+### zimsearch

+Tool that lists search results for a given ZIM file and text query.
+If no index file created by `zimindex` is found, a builtin prefix search is used.
+Otherwise the index file is used to retrieve search results sorted by score, where the search result can be calculated by union or intersection operation.

+### zimtext

+Tool to extract clean texts from a Wikipedia ZIM file.
+Each clean HTML paragraph is written on a single line in a text file.